Prepare for FY1 Guide by Specialty

 Practise your ECG skills

-Download MDcalc to add in chads2vasc calculator
+Download MDcalc to add in the chads2vasc calculator

 List of top resources to help prepare